dpareasy/Assignment1/README.md

 ### The `load_ontology` Node ###

 This node defines the `CreateMap` class used in the  `STATE_INIT` of the Finite State Machine, to pass to the robot all the information for the indoor movement.
 Such an environment is created through manipulations on the [topological_map.owl](https://github.com/buoncubi/topological_map) ontology with the help of the `ArmorClient` class defined in [armor_api](https://github.com/EmaroLab/armor_py_api).

+### The `robot_state` Node ###

+This node implements two different servers:
+* The `state/get_pose`.
+* The `state/set_pose`
+The first requires nothing and returns a `Point` which is the actual position of the robot, while the second requires a `Point` to be set and returns nothing.
+This node also get the robot initial position as a parameter and calls the `init_robot_pose` function, defined inside the `interface_helper`, which make the request for the controller server.

+A publisher, the `state/battery_low`, is also implemented here.
+It is a `Boolean` publisher which has two possible states:
+* Low battery: `True`is published.
+* Charged: `False` is published.

 ### The `controller` and `planner` Nodes ###